simonprovost/veloMaggPark/README.md

 Where should you let your bike from Tam in Montpellier

-You have an option in the official app of the Tam Montpellier, it's a personal experience to improve my skill with this king of application.
+You have an option in the official app of the Tam Montpellier, it's a personal experience to improve my skill with this kind of application.

 * You have all flags in color which show a park of Velo mag, you can tap on any flag to view his information (places available, cb available and so on..)